fredericksilva/metronotes.github.io/blog/_posts/2015-06-11-Code-Bounty.md

 Similar Build directions to get Metronotes running is at https://paytokens.co/blog/2015/03/19/how-to-create-a-paytokens-node.html

 In Addition to this bounty, the coder may receive an additional 100 Million XDV by also adding Divvy to Peatio.
-The Proven fork will receive the bounty in the form a Divvy Private Key
+The Proven fork will receive the bounty in the form of a Divvy Private Key

 The Divvy Software is located at https://github.com/xdv/divvyd